 President and Chief Executive Officer

-Prior to becoming CEO, Rhonda served as People Inc.’s chief operating officer and had oversight of 93 percent of People Inc.’s $143 million operating budget and its 3,400 employees.
-She also oversaw all residential, day services, service coordination, in-home supports, senior services and health-related services and had administrative oversight of quality improvement, government relations, program development and legal.
+Prior to becoming CEO, Rhonda served as chief operating officer for People Inc. and had oversight of residential, day services, service coordination, in-home supports, senior services and health-related services, along with administrative oversight of quality improvement, government relations, program development and legal.

 As COO, she served as the agency’s lead relationship builder and liaison with important regulatory and funding agencies such as the Office for People with Developmental Disabilities (OPWDD), Developmental Disabilities Regional Office (DDRO), U.S. Department of Housing and Urban Development (HUD), NYS Homes and Community Renewal, NYS Department of Health and NYS Office for the Aging.